8 Genius Ways to Keep Bees Away From Your Hummingbird Feeders

 There are two main reasons why bees love to visit your hummingbird feeders.

-1. Lack of Nectar
+1. Nectar Dearth

 However, in the heat of summer, many of these flowers, having completed their primary purpose, move on to the next phase, seed production.
 When that happens, there’s no nectar for bees and other sweet-loving creatures to feast on.
 This is known as a nectar dearth.